MQTTCool/auth-hook-example/README.md

 In this demo client the Web/Application server is not actually involved and calls to placeholder methods are performed to obtain and extract the token.

-Once the user is authenticated on the MQTT.Cool Server as explained above, the client interface presents a link by which the user can connect to the configured MQTT broker.
+Once the user is authenticated on the MQTT.Cool server as explained above, the client interface presents a link by which the user can connect to the configured MQTT broker.
 If the user is allowed to establish a connection, two additional panels are shown, each one showing a list of topics: from the first panel, the